theyosh/TerrariumPI/docs/_tabs/install.md

 We run the container with **[privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)** enabled.
 This is less secure, but needed in order to be able to handle all the hardware that is connected to the Raspberry PI.

+The network mode needs to be at `host`.
+Else bluetooth with not work, and you can't use bluetooth sensors.

-then you can run `docker-compose up -d` to start the docker image.
+then you can run `docker compose up -d` to start the docker image.
 It could be that it needs a reboot.
 After that, you should be able to access TerrariumPI on the url `http://[raspberrypi]:8090`.
 [Continue with the setup]({% link _tabs/setup.md %})

 ## Manual